emberjs/rfcs/text/0000-promote-in-element-to-public-api.md

 Although `{{-in-element}}` is technically private, there there is enough people using it to deserve a deprecation.
 I suggest keeping the deprecated private API will until the first LTS release of the 3.X cycle (3.4) to be finally removed in the next one (3.5).

+### Small proposed changes

+There is however one part of the behaviour that the core team wants to make explicit before promoting the private API to public, and that is how the content is added to the destination when there is other content already there.

+The desired behavior is that, by default, the rendered content will **replace all the content of the destination**, effectively becoming the its `innerHTML`.
+In the current behaviour the rendered content is appended as the end of any existing content.
+This will still be supported by passing `nextSibling=null`, but it will not be the default anymore.
+Any other value passed to `nextSibling` must produce an error.

 # How We Teach This